frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Reassigning-Pins.md

 Make sure to save at the end.

+**IMPORTANT:** If you want to change a PWM pin back into a serial pin, make sure you remove it from the list of PWM pins.
+If you are doing some advanced hacking, you probably don't want your pin to exist in any of the lists where it's not supposed to be in.

 ## The Other Method

 Read the [development guide](Development-Guide) to see how to edit the hardware JSON files, which will become a part of a new firmware file if you rebuild the firmware.
 The entries in the JSON file for `serial_rx` and `serial_tx` must be blank, and then the pins `, 1, 3` must be added to the `pwm_outputs` array.